yanglr/yanglr/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on WPF, XAML, UWP, math related stuff and .net core in depth currently.
+- 🔭 I’m currently working on WPF, XAML, math related stuff and .net core in depth currently.
 - 🌱 I’m currently learning `node.js`.
 - 👯
 - 🤔